semuconsulting/PyGPSClient/README.md

 Once you have received the API key (a 32-character alphanumeric string), you can (in order of precedence):

-1. Copy it to the `"mqapikey_s":` value in your json configuration file (see example provided), or via the Menu..Options..GUI Configuration dialog.
+1. Copy it to the `"mqapikey_s":` value in your json configuration file (see example provided), or via the Menu..Options..App Configuration dialog.
 2. Create an environment variable named `MQAPIKEY` (all upper case) and set this to the API key value.
 It is recommended that this is a User variable rather than a System/Global variable.
 3. Pass it via command line argument `--mqapikey`.

-\*The web map refresh rate can be amended if required by changing the `mapupdateinterval_n:` value in your json configuration file, or via the Menu..Options..GUI Configuration Options dialog (*save configuration and restart after any changes*).
+\*The web map refresh rate can be amended if required by changing the `mapupdateinterval_n:` value in your json configuration file, or via the Menu..Options..App Configuration Options dialog (*save configuration and restart after any changes*).

 ---
 ## <a name="userdefined">User Defined Presets</a>